 Unlike other insects that chew and swallow plant material, stink bugs just suck the juice out of everything.
 So you may open an otherwise healthy ear of corn to find all the kernels shriveled.

 Some plants will even stay green long after being attacked by stink bugs, so if you don’t know what you’re looking for you can be unpleasantly surprised come harvest time.
+You can use stink bug traps to help control these pests in your garden.

 The good news is that they aren’t the most common pest in home gardens.
 It’s usually big agricultural operations that get huge infestations.
 A few stink bugs here and there isn’t the end of the world for plants.
 It’s only an issue when they congregate in huge numbers.